Carrie Coon: 2020–present: Career expansion

 Coon received a Canadian Screen Award nomination for Best Actress at the 9th Canadian Screen Awards in 2021 for her work in the film The Nest.
 On April 30, 2020, Coon joined the cast of the HBO drama series The Gilded Age as Bertha Russell, which began airing in 2022.
 She starred in the Azazel Jacobs family drama His Three Daughters (2023).
-The film premiered at the Toronto International Film Festival.
 The film follows three estranged daughters as they care for their dying father.
 Jon Frosch of The Hollywood Reporter wrote "Coon is masterful at conveying the space between those inner and outer selves."
 The film was picked up for distribution by Netflix and released in September 2024.
 In January 2024, Coon joined the cast of the third season of the HBO anthology series The White Lotus, which premiered in February 2025.
 In August 2025, it was announced that Coon would return to Broadway in Tracy Letts' play Bug at the Samuel J. Friedman Theater with performances starting in December 2025, reprising the role she played at the Steppenwolf Theatre Company in 2020 and 2021.

 Personal life

 Coon married actor and playwright Tracy Letts in 2013.
 They have a son born in 2018 and a daughter born in 2021.
+Coon was pregnant while shooting the first season of The Gilded Age.